-If parents believe that their child has a learning difficulty or behavioural issue at school which has not yet been identified by the school, or if they are unhappy with the provision the school is making for their child with SEN, they should talk first to the child's class teacher.
-If the parents think that the child should be given more support they should raise their concerns with the SENDCO, Rachel Moseley, a member of the Senior Leadership team or the Head of School.
+If parents believe that their child has a learning difficulty or behavioural issue at school, which has not yet been identified by the school, or if they are unhappy with the provision the school is making for their child with SEN, they should talk first to the child's class teacher.
+If the parents think that the child should be given more support, they should raise their concerns with the SENDCo, Rachel Moseley, a member of the Senior Leadership team.
 Most concerns will be resolved in this way.
-If parents still feel dissatisfied they may choose to raise their concerns with the MAT's governor responsible for SEN, Sharon Adams.
-Concerns may be escalated if necessary to the Chair of Governors (Simon Hill) or to the Board of Directors at St Piran's Cross.
+If parents still feel dissatisfied, they may choose to raise their concerns with Mrs Carmichael, Head of School or concerns may be escalated, if necessary, to the Chair of the School Monitoring council (Simon Hill) or to the Board of Directors at Celtic Cross Education.